- Search The Registry

 - My Account

 After receiving an honorable discharge with the rank of captain, Sutton enrolled in the Brooklyn College Law School and received his law degree in 1950.
-As a lawyer Sutton seized his place in America by fighting for American Civil Rights with the NAACP and as the counsel for Malcolm X. In 1966, Sutton ran for Manhattan Borough President, which he won with 80 percent of the vote.
+As a lawyer, Sutton seized his place in America by fighting for American Civil Rights with the NAACP and as the counsel for Malcolm X. In 1966, Sutton ran for Manhattan Borough President, which he won with 80 percent of the vote.
 In 1971, he co-founded the Inner City Broadcasting Corporation, which purchased WLIB-AM, making it the first Black-owned station in New York City.
-Currently Inner City Broadcasting also owns leading radio station WBLS radio.
+Currently, Inner City Broadcasting also owns the leading radio station, WBLS radio.

 In 1995, Sutton became a member of the delegation of leading American business people selected by (then) U.S. Secretary of Commerce Ron Brown to represent the United States at the G-7 round table meeting on Telecommunications and High Technology.

 Sutton is also the man who had the historic Apollo Theater in Harlem refurbished and reopened.
 He became a mentor, a pioneer, and a trailblazer to people in business, government, and law.
 He has been the recipient of many awards, including the NAACP's Spingarn Medal.
 Though retired, Sutton continues to give to the community in politics, business, and communication.
 Percy Sutton died on December 26, 2009 (aged 89), in New York City.